pkiel/notebook/_posts/2023-12-05-RamanPrelimAnalysis.md

 So now we have four different calibration curves all generated from abiogenic samples measured by D17 and MD23 analyzed with the Kiel routine.
-These four calibration curves are distinct from the two published calibration curves in D17 and MD23, which are: 1.
-FWHM =
+These four calibration curves are distinct from the two published calibration curves in D17 and MD23, which are:
-$0.57 \times ln(omega) + 2.09, R^2 = 0.95$ (D17) 2.
-FWHM =
+1. FWHM = $0.57 \times ln(omega) + 2.09, R^2 = 0.95$ (D17)
-$0.321 \times ln(omega) + 3.21, R^2 = 0.95$ (MD23)
+2. FWHM = $0.321 \times ln(omega) + 3.21, R^2 = 0.95$ (MD23)

 These two published curves are visualized in Figure 3A by the light, dashed lines.
-They have on average a smaller FWHM due to the different spectra analysis routines as discussed in the JCP section above.
+They have on average a smaller FWHM due to the different spectra analysis routines as discussed in the JCp-1 section above.

 Ideally, I’d use the MD23 raw curve (solid blue in Figure 3A), since this is the most recently published calibration curve by DeCarlo and is generated from a spectrometer nearly identical to that in Dr. Prasad’s lab.
 However, this requires 2 stages of data manipulation to align (1:
-JCP derived systematic error to align our measurements to D17 values and then OLS/systematic error correction to MD23 values).
+JCp-1 derived systematic error to align our measurements to D17 values and then 2: OLS/systematic error correction to MD23 values).
 Therefore, I will take a more conservative approach and align our data to DeCarlo *et al.*
 (2017) by subtracting 0.494 and then estimate the FWHM with, FWHM = 0.655 x ln(omega) + 2.148.